 - If you have pictures that don’t fit well or ones you can cut down and slide two together, go for it!

 - Your goal is to get those memories out where you can enjoy them.
 Not spend hours debating whether you should chop out the random person in the background.
 It’s okay to cut them up!

-If you get overwhelmed by the idea of putting all the pictures in albums consider a sturdy container system like this one from Amazon.
+If you get overwhelmed by the idea of putting all the pictures in albums and decide you’d like to know how to store old photos in boxes, consider a sturdy container system like this one from Amazon.
 IRIS Photo and Craft Keeper, Small.